allforclimate/concord/README.md

 # Concord

-An all-in-one solution for DAOs
+An all-in-one solution for DAOs.

 ## Motivation